 Michelle Visser focuses her practice on complex business litigation matters.
 She has extensive experience assisting companies in responding to the variety of legal issues that can result from data security breaches, including experience in overseeing forensic investigations and defending against claims made or threatened by credit card companies, financial institutions and regulators.
 She also regularly represents companies in defending against class actions, with experience in class actions involving securities, antitrust and data security claims.

 - LabMD.
-Represents LabMD in its petition to the U.S. Court of Appeals for review of the first ever FTC decision holding a company liable for allegedly having unreasonable data security practices in violation of Section 5 of the FTC Act.
+Represented LabMD in its successful petition to the U.S. Court of Appeals to overturn the first ever Federal Trade Commission decision holding a company liable for allegedly having unreasonable cybersecurity practices in violation of Section 5 of the Federal Trade Commission Act.

 - Target.
 Represented Target in responding to card brand inquiries and defending card issuer class action litigation stemming from the data security breach that Target announced in 2013.